Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators

+{To address this, this study normalizes the performance index relative to the controlled DoFs in the Cartesian space for the end-effector (EE-DoF).
+For example, the maximum EE-DoF is six, encompassing three DoFs for position and three for orientation.
+Table \mbox{\ref{table rho}} presents the computed \mbox{\(\rho\)} values from this study alongside those reported in \mbox{\cite{mattila2017survey}}, including their normalization based on EE-DoF.

+The results in Table \mbox{\ref{table rho}} clearly highlight the superiority of the proposed method.
+Even when compared to approaches with fewer EE-DoFs, which inherently benefit from less complexity, the proposed method demonstrates a better normalized performance index.
+This underscores the importance of normalization in fairly assessing controller performance.
+Remarkably, the proposed method achieves precise motion tracking for a 6-DoF HHM, despite facing significant challenges such as unknown model uncertainties, input nonlinearities, and system complexities.}

-Considering all the experimental results provided in this section, along with the comparison to the original VDC approach, the validity of the theoretical results is verified.
-As shown, tackling unknown model and actuator uncertainties with RBFNNs and handling compound input constraints with an adaptive deadzone-backlash controller significantly improved the tracking performance, both in transient and steady-state.
+Considering all the experimental results provided in this section, along with the comparison to the original VDC approach and other existing methods, the validity of the theoretical results is verified.
+As shown, tackling unknown model and actuator uncertainties with RBFNNs and handling compound input nonlinearities with an adaptive deadzone-backlash controller significantly improved the tracking performance, both in transient and steady-state.
 As it was mathematically proved in Theorem \ref{thm: total} and experimentally shown in this section, the designed controller ensured SGUUB stability for the system and converged the tracking error to a substantially small neighborhood of origin.